 AllPublicIdentifiers, if you have specified this set in your model.

-One may wonder why should the corresponding index domain sets be present in the library interface?
-The reason is that these index domain sets are used to display aggregated values (by pivoting/moving indices to the Aggregated group) in a widget.
+You might wonder why the corresponding index domain sets should be present in the library interface.
+The reason for this is that these index domain sets are used to display aggregated values (by pivoting/moving indices to the Aggregated group) in a widget.
 More precisely, AIMMS creates runtime identifiers in order to calculate these aggregated values (such as totals).
 To be able to evaluate the definitions of these runtime identifiers, the domain indices of the identifier need to be accessible too.

 When adding project-specific translations to your WebUI project and (some of) the translation identifiers are located in a library, please make sure to include the library prefixes to the .properties translation file.